eerkela/bertrand/docs/source/content/api/ScalarType.rst

     ScalarType.__lt__
     ScalarType.__gt__

+The sorting of specific types can be customized using the :attr:`TypeRegistry.priority` attribute.

 .. _ScalarType.decorators:

 Decorators
 ----------
-Lastly, :class:`ScalarTypes <pdcast.ScalarType>` can be wrapped with :class:`DecoratorTypes <pdcast.DecoratorType>` to adjust their behavior on a case-by-case basis.
+Lastly, :class:`ScalarTypes <ScalarType>` can be wrapped within :class:`DecoratorTypes <pdcast.DecoratorType>` to adjust their behavior on a temporary basis.
+The following attributes can be used to traverse these decorators.

 .. autosummary::
     :toctree: ../../generated